-Mr. A., a Deputy Alderman of one of the city wards,

-was recommended to consult me, in the spring of 1835, by Alderman Harmer.
+MR. A., a deputy alderman of one of the city wards, was recommended to consult me, in the spring of 1835, by Alderman Harmer.
 He had but lately returned from Italy, whither he had been recommended to repair for the benefit of his health by his former medical adviser, who was an assistant physician to one of our London hospitals.
-This advice had been given after the ascertaining the existence of a cavity in the summit of the right lung, and the presence of a very slight catarrh. was well meant, but was attended by the usual nugatory or worse than nugatory results, since during a residence of some months his complaint got worse rather than Singularly enough he first heard my name mentioned abroad, and the recommendation he there received to apply to me, was supported, as I have just stated, on his return to England by Alderman Harmer.
+This advice had been given after the ascertaining the existence of a cavity in the summit of the right lung, and the presence of a very slight catarrh.
+It was well meant, but was attended by the usual nugatory or worse than nugatory results, since during a residence of some months his complaint got worse rather than better.
+Singularly enough, he first heard my name mentioned abroad, and the recommendation he there received to apply to me was supported, as I have just stated, on his return to England, by Alderman Harmer.
 On exploring his chest, I found the cavity above mentioned still existing, and that the summit of his left lung likewise was in an unsatisfactory state.
-His catarrh had yielded to the influence of a warm climate, and the interposition of Nature in his behalf had thus been entirely superseded.
-His deterioration had of course been sensible to himself, but he was not a little surprised to be told that the only safeguard, artificial means excepted, which he could possess against the inroads of Consumption, was the catarrh on whose removal he had congratulated himself.
-It recurred not long after his return; but since, as I have already had occasion to observe, the expansion of the pulmonary tissue necessary to heal up a cavity is much more agreeably and equally effected by inhalation, I of course would not trust to the dilatory results of a catarrhal cure, and ordered immediate recourse to the above mechanical process.
+His catarrh had vielded to the influence of a warm climate. and the interposition of nature in his behalf had thus been entirely superseded.
+His deterioration had of course been sensible to himself, but he was not a little surprised to be told that the only safeguard, artificial means excepted, which he could possess against the inroads of consumption, was the catarrh on whose removal he had congratulated himself.
+It recurred not long after his return ; but since, as I have already had occasion to observe, the expansion of the pulmonary tissue necessary to heal up a cavity is much more agreeably and equally fort in loss showed than in.
+19 and 19 mil to second it to all out tool effected by inhalation.
+I of course would not trust to the dilatory results of a catarrhal cure, and ordered immediate recourse to the above mechanical process.
 The constitutional symptoms have presented the usual variations in the course of this gentleman's attendance, and some time back, finding himself much better, he was tempted to comply with a call upon him for a song at some civic festival, and a hemorrhage was the result.
 About three months ago he had an attack of what now goes under the appellation of influenza, and I seized the opportunity of once more examining his chest.
 The cavity had nearly disappeared, and the state of the rest of the thorax was in the highest degree satisfactory.
-This favourable result was for the most part owing to his steady perseverance in inhalation; since, with this exception, he has been a very careless patient, negligent of himself, and seldom letting me see him: a circumstance originating, perhaps, in his acquaintance with a clergyman who cured himself by the use of this means alone.
+This favourable result was for the most part owing to his steady perseverance in inhalation ; since, with this exception, he has been a very careless patient, negligent of himself, and seldom letting me see him; a circumstance originating, perhaps, in his acquaintance with a clergyman who cured himself by the use of this means alone.
 However, this is an unsafe example, since constitutional symptoms will often arise to call for the immediate, though temporary, suspension of inhalation.